shreya901/Piracy_detection/README.md

 Considered it as  base software

+Considered the top 30 most frequent opcodes to train the models

 Generated multiple morphed copies of the software with varying percentage of dead-code insertion

 Generated multiple copies of the base software by inserting conditional jumps in the base opcode sequence